Andebugulin/kn-owl-edge-tree/README.md

 ## Overview

-Knowledge Tree helps you build a personal knowledge base through interconnected notes.
-Each note becomes a node in your knowledge graph, with relationships that form meaningful connections between ideas and thoughts.
+Knowledge Tree lets you build a personal knowledge base through interconnected notes.
+Each note is a node; relationships between them form a graph you can navigate, search, and explore — fully controllable via Vim keybindings.

 ## Tech Stack